MakeShiftArtist/api-docs/docs/monke.md

 }
 ```

-- 200 - Account CreatedThis account was created
+- 200 - Account Created
+This account was created

 ```JSON
 {